peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 #### Parameters

-* `other` (Type: <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> | <a href="H3DU.Mesh.md">H3DU.Mesh</a>)<br>A mesh to merge into this one.
+* `other` (Type: <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a>)<br>A mesh to merge into this one.
 The mesh given in this parameter will remain unchanged.
-Throws an error if this mesh's primitive type is not the same as the other mesh's primitive type. <i>Passing a Mesh to this method is for compatibility only and this feature may be dropped in the future.</i>
+Throws an error if this mesh's primitive type is not the same as the other mesh's primitive type.

 #### Return Value